H0llyW00dzZ/GoGenAI-Terminal-Chat/README.md

 - [X] **Improve Conditional Debug Logging for commands**
 - [X] **Improve Chat Statistic**
 - [ ] **Improve `:aitranslate` commands**
+> [!NOTE]
+> The `Improve :aitranslate commands` aims to enhance translation capabilities, including translating from files, markdown, documents, CSVs, and potentially more.
+As it's written in Go, which has a powerful standard library 🤪, you can, for instance, use the command `:aitranslate :file data.csv`.

 ### Other:
 - [ ] **Plan for Google Cloud Deployment**